junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/meteor-slides/readme.txt

 = Meteor Slides Documentation =

-Check out the [Meteor Slides Documentation](http://www.jleuze.com/plugins/meteor-slides/installation/ "Meteor Slides Documentation") for more information on using Meteor Slides, adding slideshows, using metadata, and advanced customization.
+Check out the [Meteor Slides Documentation](http://jleuze.com/plugins/meteor-slides/installation/ "Meteor Slides Documentation") for more information on using Meteor Slides, adding slideshows, using metadata, and advanced customization.

 *Please [post any questions or problems](http://wordpress.org/tags/meteor-slides?forum_id=10#postform "Post a question or problem in the forums") in the WordPress.org support forums.*

 == Frequently Asked Questions ==

+= Meteor Slides is awesome, what can I do to help? =

+You can help right on this page by rating the plugin or voting for its compatibility with the latest version of WordPress.
+Blog about Meteor Slides to get the word out, or [visit my blog](http://jleuze.com/ "JLeuze.com") to post feedback or just say hi.
+You could also [translate Meteor Slides](http://jleuze.com/plugins/meteor-slides/languages/ "Meteor Slides Languages") into another language or [make a donation](http://jleuze.com/donate/ "Donate").

 = I add a slide, save or publish it, and then it's missing or not found, what gives? =